afska/gba-link-connection/README.md

 > 🚧 `v7.0.0` is not stable yet! come back later! 🚧

 A set of Game Boy Advance (GBA) C++ libraries to interact with the Serial Port.
 Its main purpose is to provide multiplayer support to homebrew games.
+[C bindings](#c-bindings) are also included for compatibility.

 - [👾](#-LinkCable) [LinkCable.hpp](lib/LinkCable.hpp): The classic 16-bit **Multi-Play mode** (up to 4 players) using a GBA Link Cable!
   - [💻](#-LinkCableMultiboot) [LinkCableMultiboot.hpp](lib/LinkCableMultiboot.hpp): ‍Send **Multiboot software** (small 256KiB ROMs) to other GBAs with no cartridge!